 Confidentiality is a legal concept prohibiting designated campus or community professionals from revealing identifiable information shared by an individual to any other person without express permission of the individual, or as otherwise permitted or required by law.
-Those campus and community professionals who maintain information confidentially are: • Health care providers in Brown University Health Services including EMTs,
+Those campus and community professionals who maintain information confidentially are:

-- Clinicians in Counseling and Psychological Services (CAPS), - the Sexual Harassment and Assault Resources and Education (SHARE) Advocate(s), - Ordained clergy who have privileged confidentiality that is recognized by Rhode Island state law.
+- Health care providers in Brown University Health Services including EMTs, - Clinicians in Counseling and Psychological Services (CAPS), - the Sexual Harm Acute Response & Empowerment Advocates, - Ordained clergy who have privileged confidentiality that is recognized by Rhode Island state law.